551st Parachute Infantry Battalion (United States): The Battle of the Bulge

 The evening of the next day they carried out the raid against the Oberst Friederich Kittel's 62nd Volksgrenadier Division in the tiny hamlet of Noirefontaine, taking 18 casualties in the process.
 They faced Kittel's stubborn troops again.
 From 3–8 January 1945, they assaulted the small hamlets of Mont-de-Fosse, St. Jacques, and Dairomont.
 According to the unit's Presidential Unit Citation, "On 4 January, the battalion conducted a rare fixed bayonet attack of machine gun nests that killed 64 Germans."
 Fighting through the thick woods cost the 551st heavy casualties.
 On the morning of 7 January, down to only 250 men, they were next charged with taking the village of Rochelinval, Belgium, along the Salm River.

-The defending 183rd Volksgrenadier Regiment was backed up by a regiment of 88mm guns and a battalion of 105mm howitzers.
+The defending 183rd Volksgrenadier Regiment was backed up by a regiment of 88mm guns and a battalion of 105 mm howitzers.
 Colonel Joerg had requested preparatory artillery which was not forthcoming.
 He requested that the attack be delayed, and his request was denied.
 He thought the attack, down slope by his un-camouflaged men in the daylight across a half-mile expanse of foot-deep snow at a concealed, alert enemy, to be suicidal.
-Their only cover would be their 81mm mortars.
+Their only cover would be their 81 mm mortars.
 Paratrooper Don Garrigues wrote:

 While victorious in capturing Rochelinval and eliminating the last German bridgehead for over 10 mi on the Salm River, the unit was virtually eliminated, having suffered more than 85% casualties.
-Relieved on 9 January 1945, of the 643 men who entered the battle on 3 January, only 14 Officers and 96 men remained.
+Relieved on 9 January 1945, of the 643 men who entered the battle on 3 January, only 14 officers and 96 men remained.
 "Nowhere were casualties higher than in Wood Joerg's 551st Battalion."
 Like the independent 509th Infantry Battalion, the unit's strength had been overwhelmed by battle, and paratrooper replacements were not in the pipeline.